Ravindrakapse/Google_street_view_building-classification/README.md

     Preprocessing_MLCPS/
     ├── yolo_A/
     │   ├── config.yaml            # YOLO configuration file for class A
-    │   ├── train.ipynb            # Notebook for training YOLO on class A data
-    │   ├── data/
+    │   ├── train.py            #for training YOLO on class A data │   ├── data/
     │   │   ├── images/
     │   │   │   ├── train/         # Training images for class A